na-na-hi/renget/archive/tmd2many_characters_espurr.md

 Type | Item Name | Description
 ------ | ------ | :----:
 Accessory | Leaf Bag | A satchel woven with grass tufts and reeds, covered in leaves to protect the Items kept inside.
+Accessory | Leaf Pouch | A small pouch weaved with grass tufts and leaves, made to contain small objects and grains.
 Key Item | None | None

 ***